lkovalevski/segmentation/src/cooperative_learning_md.md

   (CUITs) is analyzed.
 Past financial behavior is used to predict default.
 The percent of default in the dataset is 9.6%.
-- Variable distributions and associations with the response are presented.
+- Variable distributions and associations with the response are summarized.
 - There is a clear (marginal) association between default and some variables (‘col_3’, ‘col_2’, ‘col_6’, ‘col_8’, ‘col_17’, ‘col_20’,
   ‘col_21’, ‘col_22’, ‘col_2’ and ‘col_26’) )
 - The dataset was divided in training and testing sets in a 70-30 ratio.
-- The Cooperative Learning model performance was compared with a Logistic Regression model performance and a Random Forest model performance.
+- The Cooperative Learning model performance was compared with a Stepwise Logistic Regression model performance and a Random Forest model performance according to RMSE, AUC, and Lift 5%.
+Also a Accuracy, Recall, Precision and F1 Score were calculate for all models using the proportion of events in the training set as the probability threshold
-- …
-- …
-- to be completed..
-- …
-- …
+- Different Cooperative Learning models were fitted varying the penalty parameter $\rho$.
+- The best performance of Cooperative Learning models was using a value of $\rho$ equal to 0.7, but Stepwise Logistic Regression outperformed all models on RMSE, AUC, and Lift 5%.

 # Settings